moecherry99/AlexCherryFinalYearProject/README.md

 3. Timing - It was important to space out the development as taking on too many tasks at once would become difficult.
 4. Depth - Making a complex application just for the sake of it is not always the main goal.
 Anything and everything in this application is necessary, and there are no extra items in that would have increased development time but had little to no impact on the application itself.
 Everything was efficient.

-### References
+## References
-[1] [Map Inspiration](https://elderscrolls.bethesda.net/en/oblivion) - For inspiration on the designed map
+[1] Map Inspiration : [https://elderscrolls.bethesda.net/en/oblivion](https://elderscrolls.bethesda.net/en/oblivion) - For inspiration on the designed map
-[2] [Photon Engine](https://www.photonengine.com/) - Photon Engine for Multiplayer design
+[2] Photon Engine : [https://www.photonengine.com/](https://www.photonengine.com/) - Photon Engine for Multiplayer design
-[3] [Photon Diagram](https://doc.photonengine.com/zh-tw/bolt/current/in-depth/server-client-model) - A diagram for the Photon Engine layout and how clients connect to eachother.
+[3] Photon Diagram : [https://doc.photonengine.com/zh-tw/bolt/current/in-depth/server-client-model](https://doc.photonengine.com/zh-tw/bolt/current/in-depth/server-client-model) - A diagram for the Photon Engine layout and how clients connect to eachother.

 Any other references that were used for the actual development of the game are shown in the **References** file that is contained in the main page of this repository.